aneiosi/D-JSON/.github/CONTRIBUTING.md

 Unit Tests
 ----------
-cJSON uses the [Unity](https://github.com/ThrowTheSwitch/Unity) library for unit tests.
+BC_JSON uses the [Unity](https://github.com/ThrowTheSwitch/Unity) library for unit tests.
 The tests are located in the `tests` directory.
 In order to add a new test, either add it to one of the existing files (if it fits) or add a new C file for the test.
 That new file has to be added to the list of tests in `tests/CMakeLists.txt`.

 All new features have to be covered by unit tests.